 Not all defense professionals earn a degree and go right into the field.
 Many gain experience in related fields first.
 For example, an analyst interested in cybersecurity might work for a private corporation and learn about common threats and countermeasures before pivoting to national security.
 Defense analysts may also work for local health departments, law enforcement agencies, or geographic surveying teams in the early stages of their careers.

-Because the defense analysis sector relies on the talents of professionals with diverse skill sets, there are many ways to gain relevant experience.
+Because the defense analysis sector relies on the talents of professionals with multifaceted skill sets, there are many ways to gain relevant experience.
 It might be helpful to consult with academic advisors, current professionals, and government intelligence agencies to determine what type of experience is necessary for the desired role.

 Step 3: Apply For Defense Analyst Positions